sykoram/OsmAnd-ExplorerRS/README.md

 # ExplorerRS: custom OsmAnd rendering style

-**Goal:** Create a multi-purpose rendering style for the [OsmAnd](https://osmand.net/) map app which is practical to use both in a city and during outdoor activities.
+**Goal:** Create a multi-purpose [OsmAnd](https://osmand.net/) rendering style which would be practical to use both for outdoor activities and in the city.